Philodendron spiritus sancti is an ornamental houseplant with long, glossy leaves.

 3. Soil & Fertilizer

-Philodendron spiritus sancti prefers well-draining, airy, and porous soil with a pH range between 5.6 to 7.5.
+Philodendron spiritus sancti prefers well-draining, airy, and porous soil with a pH range between 5.6 and 7.5.

-Also, it thrives in a slow feeding of NPK 3-1-2 fertilizer once every month in spring and summer.
+Also, it thrives in a slow feeding of NPK 3-1-2 fertilizer monthly during spring and summer.

-You can prepare a potting mix at home by mixing pumice, orchid bark, peat moss, silica sand and charcoal in a ratio of 3:6:3:1:1.
+You can prepare a potting mix at home by mixing pumice dust, orchid bark, peat moss, sand, and horticultural charcoal in a ratio of 3:6:3:1:1.

-For fertilizer, you can prepare compost from natural and kitchen waste.
+For fertilizer, you can prepare compost from natural and kitchen waste to have an acidic potting mix for your plant.

 4. Potting & Repotting

-For Philodendron spiritus sancti, you can use ceramic, terracotta, or clay pots as they allow good aeration and prevent your plant from infections due to overwatering.
+For Philodendron spiritus sancti, you can use terracotta pots as they allow good aeration and prevent your plant from infections due to overwatering.

 It would be best to prune it regularly to maintain its appearance and uniform growth pattern throughout the year.

-You will witness insect webs and white cottony masses in case of pest attacks.
-Similarly, the disease will render ring spots and slow growth.
+In case of pest attacks, you will witness insect webs and white cottony masses.
+Similarly, the diseases will render ring spots and slow growth.

-Prune away the dead and damaged parts or follow a pruning schedule in spring or fall if your plant is healthy.
+Prune away the dead and damaged parts using sterilized pruners or follow a pruning schedule in spring or fall if your plant is healthy.

 Use neem oil or insecticidal soap to shoo away the pests.
-For diseased plants, keep them separate from other plants and use copper fungicides on them.
+Keep diseased plants separate from other plants and use copper fungicides on them.

-The plant can grow up to 20 meters tall and 4.5-4.9 inches wide indoors.
-Although in its natural habitats, the plant can go even larger.
+Additionally, the wild specimens of the plant can grow up to 20 meters tall and around 24 inches wide in their natural habitats.

 These plants are most likely to reproduce in the middle of the night.

-At this point, you should rub the pollen on the female part of the spadix to have any chance of pollination.
+At this point, you should rub the pollen from male flowers on the female flowers of the spadix to have any chance of pollination.

 The flowers produced by this plant are strikingly symmetrical and white.
 You can also extract Philodendron seeds after the flower falls off.